-It needs to be noted, that the register %r2 is not needed.
-Since the transpiler already knows the number of variable sets, it would be wasteful to transmit this information to the kernel.
-Instead, the transpiler inserts the number directly as a constant to save resources.
+It needs to be noted, that the register r2 is not needed.
+Because the transpiler already knows the number of variable sets, it would be wasteful to transmit it to the kernel.
+Therefore, instead the transpiler inserts the number directly to save resources.